Here is a brief artist’s statement.

 My plates started hitting the concrete almost the day I turned 40.
 Seriously, I turned 40, and the next day I had to buy readers.
 The day after that, my back went out, leading to years of chronic pain.
 And the day after that, all hell broke loose.

-I found myself wanting to fall asleep and never (as in, never-ever) wake up.
+I found myself wanting to fall asleep and not wake up.
 I didn't think of ways I could end my life.
 I just didn't want to wake up to my life.
 I was camped out at what professionals will tell you is the lesser manifestation of suicidal depression.
-I didn't feel this way for days...or weeks...or even months.
+I didn't feel this way for mere days...or weeks...or even months.
 The months turned into a year, and then it all kept going.
 Longer.
-Longer still.

 I found myself in a place I had never been.
 A place where I cried daily.